zeroDivZero/notes-ios/notes/testing/tips.md

 ## `sut`

-Often see variable declared as `sut`, which stands for *system under test*, that refers to subject to test.
+Often see variable declared as `sut`, which stands for *system under test*, that refers to test subject.

 ```swift
 let sut = MyClass()